JaehyeongPark06/JaehyeongPark06/README.md

 👋 Hi!
-My name is Jaehyeong and I'm a high school student from Toronto.
+My name is Jaden and I'm a high school student from Toronto.

 I'm a very outgoing and curious person, who's passionate about full-stack challenges 🖥️, dogs 🐕, and football ⚽.